How to Check Cisco Serial Numbers for Warranty, Support, and EoL Planning (Step-by-Step Guide)

 Method 1 – Using Cisco's Official SNCheck Tool

-1. Locate the serial number on your device.
+• Locate the serial number on your Cisco device.

-3. Enter your serial number and click “Submit”.
+• Enter the serial number and click “Submit”.

 Method 2 – Using CLI Commands

-For switches, routers, and firewalls, you can retrieve the serial number via CLI:
+For Cisco switches, routers, and firewalls, the serial number can be retrieved directly from the command line interface.

 Method 3 – Bulk Serial Number Checking

-• Export all serial numbers into a CSV file.
+• Export all device serial numbers into a CSV file.

-• Use the Cisco SmartNet Total Care portal or API to check in bulk.
+• Use the Cisco SmartNet Total Care portal or API to perform bulk verification.

 Tip: After bulk checking your Cisco devices, you may find some hardware nearing end-of-life.
 Router-Switch.com can help IT teams quickly source genuine Cisco switches, routers, and firewalls from global stock, backed by CCIE expert support and fast delivery.
 All devices are 100% original and verifiable by serial number (S/N), ensuring authenticity and compatibility with official Cisco systems.